elastisim/elastisim.github.io/workload/job.md

 {: .important }
 Jobs make requests based on compute nodes, not CPUs or CPU cores, respectively.

-Adaptive jobs have a flexible number of resources, specified using the following properties:
+Moldable, malleable, evolving and adaptive jobs have a variable number of resources, specified using the following properties:

 | Property                  | Description                                 | Value type | Default value | Mandatory |
 |---------------------------|---------------------------------------------|------------|---------------|-----------|